David Driskell

-David C. Driskell (June 7, 1931 – April 1, 2020) was an American artist, scholar and curator; recognized for his work in establishing African-American Art as a distinct field of study.
+David C. Driskell (June 7, 1931 – April 1, 2020) was an American artist, scholar and curator recognized for his work in establishing African-American Art as a distinct field of study.
 In his lifetime, Driskell was cited as one of the world's leading authorities on the subject of African-American Art.
-Driskell held the title of Distinguished University Professor of Art, Emeritus, at the University of Maryland, College Park.
+Driskell held the title of Distinguished University Professor of Art Emeritus at the University of Maryland, College Park.
+The David C. Driskell Center at the University of Maryland, is named in his honor.

 Early life and education

 David Clyde Driskell was born in 1931 in Eatonton, Georgia, the son of George Washington Driskell, a Baptist minister, and Mary Cloud Driskell, a homemaker.
 His grandfather, William Driskell, was born into slavery in 1862, and taught himself Methodist doctrine, becoming a minister.
 When David Driskell was five years old, he moved with his family to Appalachia in western North Carolina, where he attended segregated elementary and high schools.

-Art was already embedded in his family life before he went to college, his father created paintings and drawings on religious themes, his mother made quilts and baskets, and his grandfather was a sculptor.
+Art was already embedded in his family life before he went to college; his father created paintings and drawings on religious themes, his mother made quilts and baskets, and his grandfather was a sculptor.

 Driskell attended Howard University in Washington, D.C., graduating with a bachelor's degree in art in 1955.
-He started off studying painting and history until meeting James A. Porter, an acclaimed African-American art historian who took him under his wing and encouraged him to study art history.
-He was influenced by James V. Herring, another of his professors at Howard, and Mary Beattie Brady, the director of the Harmon Foundation, an organization that collected work by African Americans.
+He started off studying painting and history until meeting James A. Porter, an acclaimed African-American art historian, who took him under his wing and encouraged him to study art history.
+Driskell was influenced by James V. Herring, another of his professors at Howard, and Mary Beattie Brady, the director of the Harmon Foundation, an organization that collected work by African Americans.
 Driskell would continue to work closely with Brady throughout his early career.

-In 1952 he married his wife Thelma Grace DeLoatch.
+In 1952, Driskell married Thelma Grace DeLoatch.

 In 1953, he received a scholarship to attend the Skowhegan School of Painting and Sculpture.

 Career

 Teaching

-After teaching for several years at Talladega College in Alabama, he went on to earn a Master of Fine Arts degree from Catholic University in 1962.
+After teaching for several years at Talladega College in Alabama, Driskell went on to earn a Master of Fine Arts degree from Catholic University in 1962.

 He was an associate professor of art at Howard University from 1963 to 1964.
 In 1964 he held a fellowship at the Netherlands Institute for Art History in The Hague.

 In 1966 he joined the faculty of Fisk University in Nashville, as professor of art and chairman of the department.
 During his time at Fisk, Driskell curated a number of shows highlighting black artists including Aaron Douglas, William T. Williams and Ellis Wilson.
-He was a rigorous scholar and due to his careful cataloging of African American works he began creating the archive and context for research into black art.
+He was a rigorous scholar and due to his careful cataloging of African-American works he began creating the archive and context for research into black art.

 Driskell was a visiting professor at Bowdoin College in Brunswick, Maine, in the spring of 1973.